Entire home

 Barr

 Located in Barr, this holiday home is in the city centre and near theme parks.
-La Folie Marco and Saint Georges Church are local landmarks, and some of the area's attractions include Le Palais Du Pain D epices and L'O Waterpark.
+La Folie Marco and Saint Georges Church are local landmarks, and some of the area's attractions include L'O Waterpark and Bowling du Trefle.
 Travelling with kids?
-Consider Bowling du Trefle and Cigoland Park.
+Consider Cigoland Park and La Volerie des aigles.
 Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Barr, Bas-Rhin